-Have them practice eating meals at home that are timed, so they understand what to expect and how long to eat.
+Have them practice eating timed meals at home, so they understand what to expect and how long to eat.
 Some children eat fast, while others eat slow, that’s why it’s so important to help them practice so they are more efficient.

-Sand timers are a great visual tool to help them practice at mealtimes, plus with any other transition like bathtime, screen time, or clean-up!
+Sand timers are a great visual tool to help them practice at mealtimes and any other transition like bathtime, screen time, or clean-up.